We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 It’s important to remember that you can make your Wix account do more thanks to a variety of available add-ons.

-Then, there’s ‘Ascend by Wix’.
-This is a more sophisticated version of its email marketing tool, which lets you send between 9,500 and 1 million emails per month, depending on the plan chosen (the free version lets you send 200 newsletters per month).
+Then, there’s Wix’s email marketing plans (previously known as ‘Ascend’).
+These paid plans let you send between 500 and 1 million emails per month, depending on the plan chosen (the free version lets you send 200 newsletters per month).

-The pricing for Ascend isn’t available on the Wix website: you only get to see it when you’re logged into your account and go to upgrade to an Ascend plan.
+The pricing for Wix’s email marketing plans isn’t available on the Wix website: you only get to see it when you’re logged into your account and go to upgrade to an Ascend plan.

 During our testing, we encountered the following pricing information:

-You also get access to more email automation features as you go up this ladder: seven on ‘Basic,’ 20 on ‘Professional’ and as many as you like on ‘Unlimited.’
+All of Wix’s email marketing plans give you access to a full set of email automation features.
 These automations let you define rules (or ‘triggers’) that send emails when certain conditions are met.

 Summing up: the best-value Wix plans